 Number of deaths: Around 830,000

-This earthquake may have occurred around 460 years ago, but it is rated as one of the deadliest.
-Though the death toll was staggering but the damages were colossal.
-It is said that some 500 miles were utterly destroyed.
+This earthquake may have occurred around 460 years ago, when the country was known as “Shensi”, but it is rated as one of the deadliest.
+The death toll was staggering, and the damages were colossal.
+It is said that some 500 miles were destroyed.
 Many of the city walls could not stand the impact and collapsed, while most of the houses were razed to the ground.